k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 The API permanently deletes the Catalog's metadata from the Neo4j GraphDB, including all versions and data platforms with their associated information.

-Starting from Fabric 8.4, the following optional input parameters are available:
+Starting from Fabric 8.4, cleaning of the graph can be applied either on the whole Catalog or on a selected data platform.

 <table>
 <thead>